 With all scholars allowed access to the texts, new research about the sectarians began to emerge, contradicting earlier theories that the sectarians were proto-Christians.
 Schiffman, along with many other academics, now believes that the sectarians were extremists - but within a Jewish tradition.
 The Qumranites shared ideas about Shabbat that were similar to those of other Jews of the period (and to Jews today).
 They also observed mikvah rituals (although they immersed far more often than other Jews, submerging before every meal, for example).
 And their biblical manuscripts were essentially the same as those we have today, with what are mostly minor variations.

 "Of course the sectarians do not represent the views of the average Jew running around in the first and second centuries B.C.E.," Schiffman said.
 "But the only way to understand the scrolls is within the context of the history of Judaism.
+They do not reveal mysteries about the roots of Christianity, but about the diverse nature of Judaism during the period, which can teach us about the transition to Rabbinic Judaism - the basis of the religion practiced today."

 We welcome your feedback.